By: Steven Andersen, Product Marketing Leader Precision Instruments on November 15th, 2021

 Feel free to contact us today to talk to one of our industry experts and get all your pressure gauge questions answered.

-Steven Andersen has worked at Ashcroft for 10 years in Product Management and Global Product Leader positions in the Precision Instruments group.
+Steven Andersen has worked at Ashcroft for 10 years in Product Management and Product Leader positions in the Precision Instruments group.
 He has over 30 years of experience in industrial instrumentation.
 In his free time, he enjoys seeing live music, boating, camping and fishing.